formkit/docs-content/inputs/datepicker.md

 - Setting a reminder notification
 - Creating a calendar event

 In the example below, a user needs to pickup a rental car in Kolkata, India after an international flight.
 The user looks at their ticket — the flight arrives in Kolkata at `1:45 PM`.
-They’d like to pick the car up at `2:30 PM`.
+They’d like to pick the car up 45 minutes later at `2:30 PM`.
 These facts are true no matter where in the world the user is booking the trip from.
-In this case we should set the timezone to `Asia/Kolkata`.
-The offset in Kolkata is `+5:30` — so selecting `2:30 PM` in `Kolkata` is equivalent to `09:00 AM` UTC.
+In this case, we should set the timezone to `Asia/Kolkata`.
+The offset in Kolkata is `+5:30` — so selecting `2:30 PM` in `Kolkata` is equivalent to `09:00 AM` UTC:

 ::Example
 ---